evan0984/Counter-web/README.md

 - This is my wife
 1915727501
 Please ask if she is Jun-chol's sister, and if yes, tell her that kwang-song sends hello to her.
-I meet her everyday in my dream.
 I don't have an idea when I will be able to get back to home since they don't allow us to get back until the new guys will get here.
-Please ask if she need anything or she wants me to buy anything when I get back to home. and please ask how they celebrated SongYong's birthday and her plan to go to university.
+Please ask if she needs anything or she wants me to buy anything when I get back to home. and please ask how they celebrated SongYong's birthday and her plan to go to university.

 After creation, your project should look like this: